 You can use a Flexible Spending Account to set aside tax-free money through payroll deductions to pay qualified health and dependent care expenses.
 Because you don’t pay taxes on the money you contribute, more money is available to you as disposable income.

 Your annual contribution is deducted evenly from your paychecks throughout the year.
 FSA funds are use or lose— any money remaining in your account after the deadline for the plan year’s claims (March 15 of the following year to incur expenses and April 30 to file claims), is forfeited.
 Your FSA funds do not roll over year to year.
 You must spend it in the calendar year that you contribute.

 There are two types of FSAs to consider:

 Health Care FSA

 The Health Care FSA pays for eligible out-of-pocket medical, prescription, dental and vision expenses, such as health insurance deductibles, copays for prescription drugs and doctor’s visits, prescription eye wear and supplies, dental/orthodontia expenses and hearing aids.
-The maximum amount that you can contribute each year is $2,700 as an individual.
+The maximum amount that you can contribute is $2,750 as an individual.
 Your entire contribution amount is available to use January 1 or within 15 days of enrollment if you are a new employee.

 Dependent Care FSA